sbb-design-systems/sbb-angular/src/app/examples/search-showcase/search.md

 ```

 ```<sbb-search>``` is a form control used to display a search box (with a search field and relative search button), and, optionally, it can be used in combination with ```<sbb-autocomplete>``` to show search results suggestions.
-Moreover it's possible to use it in "header" mode, where a button trigger has to be clicked before the search field itself shows up and use a custom icon instead of the ```<sbb-icon-search>``` provided by default.
+Moreover it's possible to use it in "header" mode, where a button trigger has to be clicked before the search field itself shows up and use a custom icon instead of the ```<sbb-icon-magnifying-glass>``` provided by default.

 Everytime the enter key on the input field is pressed, the search button is clicked or an option is selected a ```search``` event, containing the search term, is emitted.